lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 {{% proof %}}

 Define the empty graph $G_0 = \varnothing$.
-The edit $\delta_1$ has no parent and thus must have an emtpy vertex deletion set and gluing relation.
+The edit $\delta_1$ has no parent and thus must have an emtpy vertex deletion set and glueing relation.
 It is thus a valid rewrite $r_1$ on $G_0$.

 We can repeat this construction inductively for graphs $G_2, \ldots, G_k$ if we